 You must let your Jobs and Benefits office know that you are going abroad.
 If it is only a temporary move, then give the date you are planning to come back.

 Your entitlement to benefits abroad also depends on which country you are going to.
-If you are going to an EEA country or one with a social security arrangement with the UK, you might get extra UK-based benefits.
-Or, you might be able to get a benefit which that country provides.
+If you are going to a country with a social security arrangement with the UK, you might get extra UK-based benefits.
+Or you might be able to get a benefit which that country provides.

 You can get an application form for this and other related forms by contacting your local Jobs and Benefits office.